On the binary digits of $n$ and $n^2$: Introduction

 \section{Introduction}

 Let $s(n)$ be the sum of digits in the binary expansion (i.e. the Hamming weight) of $n \in \mathbb{N}$.
 In the present paper we investigate the question of whether or not the equation

-has infinitely many odd solutions in $n$ for a given $k \in \mathbb{N}$.
-Hare, Laishram and Stoll~\cite{harelaishramstoll2011} settled all cases with the exception of $k\in\{9,10,11,14,15\}$.
+has infinitely many odd solutions in $n$ for a given $k \in \mathbb{N}$.\footnote{Note that for all integers $n$ we have $s(2n)=s(n)$.
+This means that the restriction to $n$ odd is necessary to make this question meaningful.} Hare, Laishram and Stoll~\cite{harelaishramstoll2011} settled all cases with the exception of $k\in\{9,10,11,14,15\}$.
 Our contribution here is to show, via a combinatorial and algorithmic approach, that the equation only has finitely many solutions for $k\in\{9, 10, 11\}$.
 We will address the computational issues that we encounter for the last remaining open cases, namely, $k=14, 15$.

 The main motivation to consider~(\ref{problem}) comes from work of Madritsch and Stoll~\cite{MaSt14} who showed that $(s(n^2)/s(n))_{n\geq 1}$ is dense in $\mathbb{R}^+$.
 This elaborates on an old result of Stolarsky~\cite{St78} (see also~\cite{HLS11-2, Lind97, Melfi05, Mei15, Saund15}) who showed that $\liminf_{n\to \infty} {s(n^2)}/{s(n)}=0.$ Since the average size of $s(n^2)$ is twice as large as that of $s(n)$ (see~\cite{BK95, Pe02}) the equation~(\ref{problem}) concerns an exceptional set of integers.
 In particular, it is intriguing that for certain values of $k$ the equation allows for infinitely many odd solutions $n$ and for other values of $k$ there is just a finite number.
 One of the results of Hare, Laishram and Stoll~\cite{harelaishramstoll2011} states that there are infinite parametric families of solutions for $k=12, 13$ and $k\geq 16$.
 They showed that